syncopika/learningCpp/sdl2projects/readme.md

-trying out the SDL library! :D
+trying out the SDL2 library! :D

 demo1: this demo demonstrates some features of SDL, such as image loading, image scaling, converting surface to texture, and handling some basic input like mouse clicks (the image changes on click).
 ![screenshot of demo1](screenshots/sdl_demo1.gif "demo 1")